madnuttah/unbound-docker/doc/DETAILS.md

 ```

 * If you have trouble spinning up the container, start it with the [minimal config](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/docker-compose-minimal.yaml) first.
 Analyze the logs using `docker logs unbound` or your `unbound.log` and fix warnings and errors there.
 When it runs, attach volumes one by one.
 Success means to adapt the default `unbound.conf` to your needs then.

-* To check your config(s) for errors, you can connect to the running container and execute `unbound-checkconf` with the following command: `docker exec -ti unbound unbound-checkconf`.

 * Most issues take place because there are missing files like the `unbound.log` or due to incorrect permissions on Unbound's volumes.
 The container won't start up in such cases.
 Make sure your `UNBOUND_UID/UNBOUND_GID`, default: `1000:1000`, (`_unbound:_unbound`) has read/write permissions on it's folders.